Barbecue

 of opinions on both.
 Websters New World Dictionary, however, 1970

-edition, states that is derived from the Spanish word "barabacao" and
+edition, states that it is derived from the Spanish word "barabacao" and

 while it has a variety of meanings, the primary is a "raised grill or